letuyenuit/letuyenuit/README.md

 # 💫 About Me:

-🔭 Hi, I'm Tuyen, I'm 21 years old and I’m currently learning Bachelor of Computer Networks and Data Communications<br>
+🔭 Hi, I'm Tuyen, I'm 21 years old and I’m currently learning Bachelor of Computer Networks and Data Communications at University Of Information (UIT)<br>

 ## 🌐 Socials: